christianwgd/django-bootstrap-icons/README.md

 .bi-valign-default /* This is a compromise also provided by bootstrap
                      for the icon font.
-The value is vertical-align: -.125em; (see https://github.com/twbs/icons/issues/601 for details) */ .bi-valign-middle /* this is the real default, so you may not need it */ .bi-valign-bottom
+The value is vertical-align: -.125em; (see https://github.com/twbs/icons/issues/601 for details) */ .bi-valign-middle /* this is the default from bootstrap for svg */ .bi-valign-bottom
 .bi-valign-text-top
 .bi-valign-text-bottom
 ```

+If you have included the django-bootstrap-icons css, the default alignment will set
+the values from ".bi-valign-default", so no need to add a class explicitly.

 ### Custom icons
 There's a template tag for your custom icons.
 Store the custom icons in some